Witten-Reshetikhin-Turaev invariants for 3-manifolds from Lagrangian intersections in configuration spaces: Introduction

-\end{defn} We suppose that the strands $p_1,...,p_l$ of the braid correspond to different components of the link and denote by $f_{p_i}$ the framing of the component associated to $p_i$. \begin{defn}(Lagrangian intersection in the configuration space)\\ For a multi-index $i_1,...,i_{n} \in \{0,...,\cN-2\}$, we consider the following Lagrangian intersection:
+\end{defn} Denote by $p_1,...,p_l$ a sequence of strands of the braid that correspond to different components of the link and denote by $f_{p_i}$ the framing of the component associated to $p_i$. \begin{defn}(Lagrangian intersection in the configuration space)\\ For a multi-index $i_1,...,i_{n} \in \{0,...,\cN-2\}$, we consider the following Lagrangian intersection:

-\end{defn} The main result shows that the $\cN^{th} $WRT invariant $\tau_{\cN}(M)$ comes from a state sum of specialisations of these intersections in configuration spaces. \begin{thm} (Topological state sum model for the Witten-Reshetikhin-Turaev invariants)\\ Let $\cN \in \N$ be a fixed level and $M$ a closed oriented $3$-manifold.
+\end{defn} The main result shows that the $\cN^{th} $WRT invariant $\tau_{\cN}(M)$ comes from a state sum of specialisations of these intersections, which take place in the configuration space $Conf_{n(\cN-2)+l+1}(\mathscr D_{2n+3l+1})$. \begin{thm} (Topological state sum model for the Witten-Reshetikhin-Turaev invariants)\\ Let $\cN \in \N$ be a fixed level and $M$ a closed oriented $3$-manifold.
 We consider $L$ a framed oriented link with $l$ components such that $M$ is obtained by surgery along $L$.
 Also, let $\beta_n \in B_n$ such that $L=\widehat{\beta_n}$ as above.
 Then the $\cN^{th}$ Witten-Reshetikhin-Turaev invariant has the following model:

+\end{thm} In this expression $\psi^{C}_{\xi,N_1,...,N_l}$ is a specialisation of variables to complex numbers (see relation \eqref{not}).
+The coefficients in the above formula are presented in notation \ref{coefffrac}. \begin{rmk} (Intersections in various configuration spaces) For a fixed colour $\cN $, the algebraic definition of the WRT invariant $\tau_\cN(M) $ is given by a certain linear combination of $J_{N_1,...,N_l}(L,\xi)$ for all $N_1,...,N_l\in \{1,...,\cN-1\}$.
+Then, Theorem \ref{THEOREMM} would interpret this invariant as follows: